Feashliaa/JSP_REPOSITORY/README.md

 # JSP_REPOSITORY

-This was a sort of meme-esque thing I worked on for a friend, it wasn't to actually be implmemented, but I wanted to learn some stuff in regards to server side development
+This was a sort of meme-esque thing I worked on for a friend, it wasn't to actually be implemented, but I wanted to learn some stuff in regards to server side development